Anti-Patterns in Telecommuting

 As a veteran telecommuter through multiple jobs in my career, I have witnessed and experienced the many joys of being a remote worker.
-As for the horror stories, I have more than a few I could tell.
+As for the cons of telecommuting, I have more than a few horror stories I could tell.
 With a bit of artistic inclination and a talent for mathematics, I also have a fascination with patterns: design patterns, architectural patterns, behavioral patterns, social patterns, weather patterns–all sorts of patterns!

 When I first encountered anti-patterns, I discovered a trove of wisdom I wish I had known before I had learned the hard way.
 Anti-patterns are recognizable repeated patterns that contribute significantly to failure.
 For example, the manager that keeps interrupting the employee in order to see if the employee is getting any work done is engaging in an anti-pattern that serves to prevent the employee from getting any work done!

 Based on my own experiences and experiences of friends and co-workers, here are descriptions of anti-patterns related to telecommuting.

 Communication between co-workers does not just happen in pre-arranged meetings.
 In fact, most communication tends to be impromptu and informal.
 Sometimes it is a chance meeting in the hallway, other times it is a spontaneous decision to go grab some food.
 The banter, the jokes, the anecdotes about family and pets, all of these are crucial to the formation of a supportive team.
 In informal situations, we tend to be more relaxed, more forthcoming, and more willing to dispute norms and authority, all of which are desirable behaviors in designers, engineers, and architects.
 Through these interactions we discover each other’s strengths, weaknesses, passions, and shortfalls.
 Once this type of understanding is reached between teammates, they begin to support each other, challenge each other, and find satisfaction in helping each other achieve higher goals.